lukasthoms/git-todo-ios-0615-public/README.md

 This is a tutorial for creating the most basic git repository possible and adding it to the online service Github.

-Git is a distibuted source control management system.
+Git is a "distibuted source control management system".

 It is a "source control management system" in the sense that it helps the user to control and manage changes being made to a collection of